amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 ================

 In many circumstances, the data used to perform a fit is badly scaled and rescaling can have numerical benefits.
-Furthermore, iterative solvers can show improved quality of the solution when fitting on re-scaled data.
+Furthermore, iterative solvers can show improved quality of the solution when fitting on rescaled data.

-If scaling is requested, then the fitting routine takes care of re-scaling the problem data (a copy can be made, depending on the value).
+If scaling is requested, then the fitting routine takes care of rescaling the problem data.
 Once the model is trained, it reverts the scaling on the trained coefficients, so this process is transparent to the user.

 The optional parameter *scaling* controls the scaling of the data, it defaults to :code:`auto` in which case depending on the optimization method to use, it will apply different types of scaling.
-The following table shows the default for each solver, while table :ref:`tbl_scaling_types` shows the supported scaling types.
+The following table shows the default for each solver, while the table :ref:`tbl_scaling_types` shows the supported scaling types.

 .. csv-table:: Default scaling type when optional parameter *scaling* = :code:`auto`
     :header: Method, option *optim method*, option *scaling*